ChanthMiao/ghc-wiki-mirror/Visual-Studio-Code.md

 This can easily be done with the [Nix Environment Selector](https://marketplace.visualstudio.com/items?itemName=arrterian.nix-env-selector) plugin.

 ## Git Submodules
 By default VSCode only detects 10 Git submodules.
-That's less than the number of submodules the GHC project uses.
+That's less than the number of submodules the GHC project uses (at the time of writing: 29).
 To fix this increase the setting `git.detectSubmodulesLimit`.
+Otherwise, many submodules won't show up in the version control panel.